AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 ***Ability Score Increase.*** Increase your Intelligence, Wisdom, or Charisma score by 1, to a maximum of 20.

 ***Protective Aura.*** You always have the *Shield of Faith* spell prepared.
 You can cast this spell without expending a Spell Slot or requiring Material components.
 Once you cast the spell this way, you can't cast the spell in this way again until you finish a Long Rest.
 You can also cast this spells using spell slots you have of the appropriate level.
-The spell's spellcasting ability is the ability increased by this feat.
+The spell's Spellcasting Ability is the ability increased by this feat.

 When you cast *Shield of Faith* for free using this feat, you can instead turn this shield into a large shell barrier.
 When you cast the spell targeting yourself, or as a Bonus Action while concentrating on the spell cast on yourself, you can choose to replace the effect of the spell with a 15-foot-radius Emanation.
 Creatures within the Emanation are considered to have Half Cover, which means that they have +2 to AC and to Dexterity Saving Throws when targeted from outside the barrier.
 You can turn this barrier back into Shield of Faith cast on yourself as a Bonus Action.